 STEP 3 - DETERMINE QUANTITIES AND SIZES

-> Determine how many items you will want printed.
+Determine how many items you will want printed.
+Orders must total a minimum of 24+ pieces.
 Total quantities are calculated per design, so your total may have a variety of sizes and garments as long as the design remains the same.

-> STEP 3 - SUBMIT ART & REQUEST AN ESTIMATE
+STEP 3 - SUBMIT ART & REQUEST AN ESTIMATE

 When you are ready to order, email us for an exact price quote.
 We will return your email with an estimate to review.